Flowx08/mlops/reports/README.md

 > Answer length: 100-200 words
 > Answer:

-For meaning our dependencies we used python3 pip for managing the required packages and DVC for the data dependencies.
+For managing our dependencies we used python3 pip for managing the required packages and DVC for the data dependencies.
-We put all the packages required for the code in a 'requirements.txt' file and the DVC dependencies files in data.dvc and models.dvc.
+We put all the packages required for the code in a 'requirements.txt' file, and put the DVC dependencies files in data.dvc and models.dvc.
 A new team member would just need to do the following to get started:
 - Clone the project's repository onto their local machine.
 - Create a virtual environment using python 3.x